amponsah/test-local-storage/README.md

 - Inspect the page to see error warning
   -- `Warning: Prop 'className' did not match.
 Server: "ant-select-selection-placeholder" Client: "ant-select-selection-item"`

-This warning breaks the UI..
+This warning breaks the app's usr interface.